Tesla sues ex-employee for hacking and theft. But he says he's a whistleblower

 The ex-employee said he contacted several media outlets about his allegations and spoke at length to one of them.
 But that outlet has yet to do a story about it.

-Tesla's suit said that Trip had complained he was not given a senior enough role at the company and that when managers identified problems with his job performance and reassigned him, he expressed anger with the reassignment.
+Tesla's suit said that Tripp had complained he was not given a senior enough role at the company and that when managers identified problems with his job performance and reassigned him, he expressed anger with the reassignment.
 Tripp denied ever wanting a promotion or complaining about his position.

 Tesla did not immediately responded to a request for comment on Tripp's allegations, and none of the facts in those allegations could be verified.